Gurabesi

-Gurabesi was a legendary Papuan leader from Biak in West New Guinea, present-day Indonesia, who had a large role in tying part of the Papuans to the Islamic Sultanate of Tidore.
+Gurabesi was a legendary Papuan leader from Biak in West New Guinea (present-day Indonesia) who had a large role in tying part of the Papuans to the Islamic Sultanate of Tidore.
 He is commonly believed to have flourished in the 15th or early 16th century, although other sources point at a later date.
 His story symbolizes the beginnings of communication between the Malayo-Islamic and Papuan cultures.

 War leader from Biak

-Gurabesi is a Tidorese name meaning 'iron spark' from the word gura (spark) and besi (iron); Although other explanations of his name include 'teacher of iron' from the word guru (teacher) and besi (iron), or 'we go to them' from the Biak words ku (we), ra (go), be (to), and si (they).
+Gurabesi is a Tidorese name meaning "iron spark" from the word gura (spark) and besi (iron); although other explanations of his name include "teacher of iron" from the word guru (teacher) and besi (iron), or "we go to them" from the Biak words ku (we), ra (go), be (to), and si (they).
 He was identified in local Biak tradition with the legendary hero Sekfamneri.
 Legend says that he was a prominent fighter, mambri, who had an outstanding role in the fighting between the Biak and the Sawai, who inhabited south-eastern Halmahera and tried to establish themselves in the islands later known as Raja Ampat.
 Through his cunning strategems he helped the Biak warriors to repeated victory.
 A Sawai fortification in Patani was overcome through poisoning the watchdogs at night and thus enabling a surprise attack.
 The center of his activities as a sea raider was Wawiai in Waigeo, one of the Raja Ampat Islands.
 During his travels overseas he came to hear about the four kingdoms of Maluku, Kororo (Tidore), Karnaki (Ternate), Jailolo, and Bacan, and decided to make contact with these rulers.

 Bonding the Tidore ruler

 At a time, Gurabesi set out with a large war canoe with 30 rowers, and reached Tidore after an adventurous journey where his supernatural power ensured that the men obtained good water and catches of fish.
 At the moment when the vessel arrived, Tidore was acutely threatened by a large armada from Jailolo (Halmahera).
 Gurabesi at once offered his service to the Sultan of Tidore, Al-Mansur (d.
 1526), addressing him with "Jou, Jou" (Lord, Lord).
-The sultan promised to fulfil any wish from Gurabesi if he could help him repelling the invasion.
+The sultan promised to fulfil any wish from Gurabesi if he could help him repel the invasion.
 Gurabesi then carved an arrowhead from a piece of sacred wood and led the Tidorese ships against the enemy.
 As he shot against the Jailolo fleet, the magic arrow pierced all the enemies.
 As a reward for the victory, Gurabesi received Al-Mansur's daughter Boki Taebah for his wife.

 An alternative version says that Al-Mansur asked the Sangaji (sub-ruler) of Patani, Sahmardan, to find a man who was capable enough to assist him in a war against Ternate.
 Though neighbouring islands, Tidore and Ternate lived in a constant state of conflict.
-Sahmardan promised to look for such a person and travelled the islands, finally meeting the local leader (with a European-derived title, Kapita) of Waigeo, Gurabesi, who accepted to assist in the war.
+Sahmardan promised to look for such a person and travelled the islands, finally meeting the local leader (with a European-derived title, Kapita) of Waigeo, Gurabesi, who agreed to assist in the war.
 Then followed his successful intervention in Maluku, and marriage with Boki Taebah, whom he brought back to Waigeo.